FloSewn/tmesh/README.md

 * Profile with: `gprof test gmon.out > prof_output`

  ### Qtree search benchmark
  Here's a short benchmark of the underlying quadtree structure.
-Its the output from the test-function "test_tmQtree_performance()" for various numbers of vertices.
+Its the output from the test-function `test_tmQtree_performance()` for various numbers of vertices.
 | Nodes        | Qtree        | Brute Force  |
 | :----------: | :----------: | :----------: |
 |        10000 |        0.0 s |        0.6 s |